Top 10 Must Have Disneyland Foods List (in order of must-have)

 Peanut Butter Sandwiches from Jolly Holiday Bakery Café or Pooh Corner

 I heard at one point that Disneyland got rid of their Peanut Butter Sandwiches.
 Let’s just say that it’s a good thing that I didn’t know about them at the time because I would have been a sobbing mess with all the separation anxiety.
 Do you ever discover something in your life that you didn’t know you needed, but once you had it, you wondered how you even functioned without them?
 That’s the Disney Foods magic of their Peanut Butter Sandwiches.
-You can almost guarantee it that I will have one of these in my hand… or mouth, at all times the next time I at Disneyland.
+You can almost guarantee I will have one of these in my hand… or mouth, at all times the next time I’m at Disneyland.
 It’s a wondrous miracle that they are found in two locations in the park.
 FYI, my wife bought enough to take home with us that TSA gave me a judging stare as we lugged a suitcase full through security.

 Pommes Frites from Café Orleans

 French fries.
 I’m not a big french fry fan, but there’s some sort of magic in the Pommes Frites at Café Orleans.
 Pair that with their remoulade for dipping and you can just roll me right out of the park.
 Coincidentally, I believe that our Parmesan Basil Garlic Butter is a close cousin of the Disney Pommes Frites, as they share many of the same characteristics.
 Parmesan and garlic really do wonders for any kind of food and the boring ole French fry is no exception.
 Maybe I’ll do up a Disneyland foods Pommes Frites copycat recipe in one of my next posts.

 Monte Cristo from Café Orelans